nlouis56/mass-ip-pinger/README.md

 ## TODO

+- Find a way to restart the threads when they crash or get stuck (happens sometimes, i don't know why)
 - Make the prints a little prettier
 - Add a script to recombine the "up" and "down" lists into a single list
 - Add a script to scan for open ports on the "up" ips

 ## License

-This project is licensed under the GPL-3.0 License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the GPL-3.0 License - see the [GPL-3.0 License](https://www.gnu.org/licenses/gpl-3.0.en.html) for details.